-This literature engages in strategy (1) to explore the effects of forced labor across different contexts (here Peru, the Democratic Republic of Congo, and Java).
-While the differences in observed effects may be due to the complementary institutions that accompany the forced labor institutions, as suggested by the Java study, there is no empirical work to assess the validity of this claim.
+This literature engages in strategy (1) to explore the effects of forced labor across different contexts (Peru, the Democratic Republic of Congo, and Java).
+While the differences in observed effects may be due to the complementary institutions that accompanied forced labor, as suggested by the Java study, there is no empirical work to assess the validity of this claim.
 Indeed, Gailmard (2021a) highlights Dell and Olken's (2020) research in Java as indicative of a body of empirical work that does little to inform our understanding of theory and generalizability.
-Yet this is partly an empirical issue that reflects the bundled "treatment" in colonial Java, which includes both an extractive institution and a set of complementary institutions that sprung up in tandem with forced labor in this case.
-Future research might seek to pursue strategy (2) to begin to parse the effects of these distinct institutions, and thus gain purchase on important theoretical questions about the causal relationship between forced labor and economic development.
+Yet this is partly an empirical issue that reflects the bundled "treatment" in colonial Java, which includes both an extractive institution and a set of complementary institutions that sprung up in tandem with the system of forced labor in Java.
+Future research might pursue strategy (2) to begin to parse the effects of these distinct institutions, and thus gain purchase on important theoretical questions about the causal relationship between forced labor and economic development.

 One potentially fruitful direction may also be to explore the possibly contrasting impacts of forced labor in a single context on different outcomes, per strategy (3).
-In recent work in Peru, for example, Carter (2021, 2022) suggests that forced labor conscription to rebuild the Inca Road in the 1920s increased the ability of indigenous leaders and their communities to secure institutions that protected their communal land and other traditional institutions.
-Such institutions, however, can have mixed welfare effects, and under some conditions they may limit the ability of communities to secure government benefits or broader economic development.
+In recent work in Peru, for example, Carter (2021, 2022) suggests that labor conscription to rebuild the Inca Road in the 1920s triggered mobilization by indigenous elites to secure protections for their communal land and other traditional institutions.
+Such institutions, however, can have mixed welfare effects, and under some conditions they may limit the ability of indigenous communities to secure government benefits or broader economic development.
 Such a strategy may not resolve many questions related to the generalizable effects of forced labor in this context-but it can help shed important light on variation in effects across different domains, by leveraging contrasting impacts on different outcomes.

 The Slave Trade.
-Other research studies an alternative form of extraction, that of the slave trade in Africa.
-Nunn (2008) explores the effect of slave trading across Africa on contemporary levels of economic development.
-Leveraging the distance of each African country to the markets where slaves were received to instrument for the intensity of the slave trade, he finds a significant, negative causal effect of the intensity of slave trading on economic development today.
-While few would question slavery's devastating impact on societies across Africa, Nunn's findings are important to quantify the dimensions of that harm, and may help to pinpoint origins of underdevelopment across the region.
+Other research studies an alternative form of extraction-the slave trade in Africa.
+Nunn (2008) explores the effect of slave trading on contemporary levels of economic development.
+Using the distance of African countries to the markets where slaves were received to instrument for the intensity of the slave trade, he identifies a significant and negative causal effect on economic development today.
+While few would question slavery's devastating impact on societies across Africa, Nunn's findings are important to quantify the dimensions of that harm, and may help to pinpoint the origins of underdevelopment across the region.

 Subsequent scholarship has sought to shed light on the mechanism linking the slave trade with contemporary economic development.
-Nunn and Wantchekon (2011) argue that slave trading engendered a culture of mistrust among those individuals who were most affected, which has persisted to the present day.23 In complementary work, Whatley and Gillezeau (2011) examine the effect of the slave trade on ethnic fragmentation along Africa's western coast.24 They find that slave trading increased the number of ethnic groups in Africa, an important source of social conflict that is often thought to impede economic growth.25
+Nunn and Wantchekon (2011) argue that slave trading engendered a culture of mistrust among individuals who were most affected, which has persisted to the present day.
+In complementary work, Whatley and Gillezeau (2011) examine the effect of the slave trade on ethnic fragmentation along Africa's western coast.
+They find that slave trading increased the number of ethnic groups in Africa, an important source of social conflict that is often theorized to impede economic growth.